-Here’s How a Celebrant Can Help if your Wedding is Postponed
+Here’s How a Celebrant Can Help if you are Postponing Your Wedding

 Many engaged couples are having to face the prospect of postponing their wedding ceremony due to current social restrictions put in place to protect us from the spread of COVID-19.
 Many couple’s plans have been cancelled, postponed, or altered, and for some, that means having a wedding that may look entirely different to the one they’d pictured for so long – or at least take place long after their original date.